AnwarRizk/Text-Detection-and-Speech-Synthesis-arabic-/README.md

 3. Wait for the app to detect the text and convert it to speech
 4. Click on the "Play" button to listen to the speech
 5. You can Pause/Resume the speech or Stop it
+6. You can choose another image by clicking on the "Choose Image" button without restarting the app

 ## Video